What is a Resignation Letter?

 the amount of time you have spent in your job

 the reasons why you are leaving your job (optional)

-Writing a professional resignation letter can help you to resign on good terms.
+By writing a professional Resignation Letter you let your employer know that you are leaving your position.
+This can help you to resign on good terms.
 This can be beneficial if you intend to ask your employer for a Reference letter to support your application for a new job.

-Using a resignation letter when you resign can also help provide evidence in case of any disputes.
+Using a Resignation Letter can also help provide evidence in case of any disputes.
 For instance, it may clear up any disagreement over the date that your notice period began.

 What can I do before resigning?

 Before resigning from your job, you may want to consider other options.
 These include:

 Resolving a dispute

 If you are considering resigning because of a dispute between you and your employer, you may prefer to attempt to resolve the dispute first.
 It is healthy to attempt to resolve any disputes through open dialogue with your employer (or your manager or the HR department).
 However, if you would feel more comfortable taking a formal approach, you can create a Grievance letter to communicate your complaint.
 If your employer makes a decision that you disagree with, you can challenge it using an Appeal letter.